It began with 10 actors and a bucket of black paint.

 While Dooley no longer runs the company on a shoestring (for years he stashed all the box office dough in his sock drawer), the troupe has always reflected his gutsy personality.

 "When you enter Shotgun you are definitely in Patrick's place.
-It's welcoming, the work on stage is fresh and interesting, and the ultimate vibe is feisty and vital," said Tom Ross, artistic director of Berkeley's Aurora Theatre.
-"He has a folksy, slightly devilish charisma. ...
+It's welcoming, the work on stage is fresh and interesting and the ultimate vibe is feisty and vital," says Tom Ross, artistic director of Berkeley's Aurora Theatre.
+"He has a folksy, slightly devilish charisma ...
 But underneath he is an extremely passionate, probing and strategic leader."

 The son of a teacher and a civil engineer, the 46-year-old grew up in small-town Virginia.
 When he made a pit stop in Berkeley on a road trip to Seattle in the '90s, he found his destiny.
 Soon he was pumping espresso by day and by night founding Shotgun, then a scrappy little startup tucked under La Val's pizzeria.
 A magnetic fellow with a gift for talking others into being as committed as he is, he looks back on the beer and pizza era fondly.
 As he once wrote: "On a bad night we were a bunch of friends butchering the Bard in the basement.
 On a good night we were brilliant."